Alya2211/rsschool-cv/cv.md

 ## About Me:

 I got into the world of programming by accident, but it turned out to be a happy accident for me.
-I worked as a tester and decided for myself that it is boring for me to read someone's code, I want to create it myself.
+I worked as a QA Engineer and decided that i don't want to read someone's code, I want to create it myself.

-I am also studying at the university on the last course.
+I am also studying at the university on the last year.
 I love to collect puzzles, draw and everything related to detectives.

 My positive qualities: perseverance, attentiveness, responsibility, sociability, stress tolerance, punctuality.

-My goal is to be a strong developer in order to make good money for my family and be able to travel.
+My goal is to be a strong developer in order to become a teamlead and be able to travel.
 I dream of working in a friendly team with interesting tasks and cool oppotunities for future.

 * * *